sans-sroc/integrity/README.md

 During iterative updates if the modules change you will find yourself needing to run `go mod vendor` or at least `go mod download` to ensure you have the updated modules locally.

+### Ignore Files

+There are two types of ignore files. `IgnoreOnCreate` and `IgnoreAlways`, both are defined in [pkg/common/constants.go](pkg/common/constants.go).
+Files that should go in the `IgnoreOnCreate` are things like `.DS_Store`, whereas files that should go into `IgnoreAlways` is the `sans-integrity.yml` and all GPG files with a match of `.*\\.gpg$`.

+Changing the ignore files will require a new release of the tool.

+**Note:** to aid developers, the option `-i` is present that allows you to pass a custom ignore strictly for development purposes while testing and developing on the tool.
+This is useful when needing to ensure the validation tool is properly picking up files that are not in the file.